mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 For AZ-900, remember:

-- Subscriptions are billing and access boundaries.
+- Subscriptions are billing and access-control boundaries.
 - Resource groups organize related resources.
-- Tags provide metadata.
+- Tags provide organizational metadata.
-- Cost Management provides spending visibility, budgets, and alerts.
+- Azure Cost Management provides spending visibility, budgets, and notifications.
-- Budgets do not stop resources or enforce a hard spending cap.
+- Budgets do not stop resources or enforce a hard spending limit.

 ---